 Footage that matters

-By default, any AI detected event that you think is worthy of an alert is backed up into our cloud and stored for 30 days.
+Any AI detected event that you think is worthy of an alert can be backed up into our cloud and stored for 30 days.
+Just check the box for a "video" alert.
+This will copy the video to the cloud for you, giving you two copies of the data.

 Upload only what matters